top of page

 Bass-baritone Hunter Enoch is making his mark on stages across the United States with his “big, ringing voice and magnetic stage presence.”

-Recently, Mr. Enoch made his début with Opera Theatre of Saint Louis as Scarpia in their production of Tosca and returned to Pacific Northwest Opera as Iago in Otello after joining them for La Traviata in his role début as Germont.
-He joined Maryland Lyric Opera to sing the title role in Le nozze di Figaro, the Mandarin in Turandot, and Flemish Deputy in Don Carlo, and he performed Scarpia with Anchorage Opera, and Donner in Das Rheingold with Miami Music Festival, both in productions which were postponed from 2020 due to COVID-19.
-Prior to the pandemic, he returned to Washington National Opera as Montano in Otello, sang the role of Kurwenal in Act 2 of Tristan und Isolde with the National Symphony Orchestra under the baton of Gianandrea Noseda at both the Kennedy Center and at Lincoln Center, and sang Palémon in Thaïs with Maryland Lyric Opera.
+In recent seasons, he sang Grégorio in Roméo et Juliette with Washington National Opera, Arthur Keller in the world premiere of Touch with Opera Birmingham, and Escamillo in Carmen with Jacksonville Symphony.
+Mr. Enoch made his début with Opera Theatre of Saint Louis as Scarpia in Tosca and returned the following summer to sing Pope Urban VIII in Galileo Galilei.
+He joined Pacific Northwest Opera as Iago in Otello and for his role début as Germont in La Traviata.
+He sang the title role in Le nozze di Figaro, the Mandarin in Turandot, and the Flemish Deputy in Don Carlo with Maryland Lyric Opera.
+And he performed Scarpia with Anchorage Opera and Donner in Das Rheingold with Miami Music Festival, both in productions which were postponed from 2020 due to COVID-19.
+Prior to the pandemic, he returned to Washington National Opera as Montano in Otello, he sang the role of Kurwenal in Act 2 of Tristan und Isolde with the National Symphony Orchestra under the baton of Gianandrea Noseda at both the Kennedy Center and at Lincoln Center, and he sang Palémon in Thaïs with Maryland Lyric Opera.

 READ MORE